 Remember before you realised that being a slam poet, theatre actor or jazz guitar player wouldn’t actually pay the rent?
 Go back to those blissful days of yore by spending the day in hip and arty Greenwich Village.
 There are bookshops to spend hours in, cafes to read Proust in over a cappuccino and friendly, expensive boutiques where you can

 pick up souvenirs treat yourself.
-When you get hungry, enjoy the Parisian food and atmosphere at Raouls, a classic bistro dating to the 1970s or try the ultra-exclusive seafood joint, ZZ’s Clam Bar.
+When you get hungry, enjoy the Parisian food and atmosphere at Raouls, a classic bistro dating to the 1970s, or try the ultra-exclusive seafood joint, ZZ’s Clam Bar.
 Oysters and caviar, anyone?

 As the song says, things will be great when you’re downtown, so that’s where you'll be this evening.
-Start with a glass of wine (or three) at the buzzy Amelie Wine Bar before making your way to dinner at upscale Village eatery, Loring Place.
-Once you’re satiated, it’s live jazz at the Blue Note next or for the karaoke and musical theatre fans, Marie’s Crisis piano bar where you can sing the night away until your kids refuse to talk to you ever again.
+Start with a glass of wine (or three) at the buzzy Amelie Wine Bar, before making your way to dinner at upscale Village eatery Loring Place.
+Once you’re satiated, it’s live jazz at the Blue Note next, or for the karaoke and musical theatre fans, Marie’s Crisis piano bar where you can sing the night away until your kids refuse to talk to you ever again.

 Your New York itinerary of 6 days wouldn’t be complete without a day spent in Brooklyn - you know, that place where the tree grows.
 If you consider yourself nerdy but cool - family oriented, composts regularly, obsessed with coffee etc. - head to Brooklyn Heights.
 If you’re more of a hipster - aka you dress your baby in tracksuits and a beanie, wear socks with slides and enjoy restaurants with no signs at the door - it’s off to Williamsburg with you.
 After a long and glorious day escaping Manhattan, there’s no comfort food like pizza, so grab a few slices from Brooklyn’s iconic Patsy d’Amores.

 Do you realise you’ve been following this New York itinerary of 6 days for 5 of them, and you still haven’t eaten a bagel?
 Never fear, Murray's Bagels is here to reverse the damage - a must on any food tour of NYC.
 Following breakfast, it’s time to head to the Bowery neighbourhood with a 15 minute walk to the New Museum, Manhattan's only dedicated contemporary art museum.
-Once you’ve overdosed on artwork, don’t miss the Bowery Poetry Club and Cafe and antique furniture shop Olde Good Things.
+Once you’ve overdosed on artwork, don’t miss the Bowery Poetry Club and Cafe, as well as the antique furniture shop Olde Good Things.
 And just when you thought you couldn’t go another day without heading to the pub, we’re sending you to The Wren, one of Bowery’s biggest highlights.
-This restaurant/bar located right next to Great Jones St. has a cosy pub feel and might even make you momentarily forget you’re in Manhattan.
+This restaurant/bar located right next to Great Jones St. has a cosy pub feel, and might even make you momentarily forget you’re in Manhattan.
 When evening comes, it’s off to Sushi Inoue for the omakase of your dreams.

 Now that you’ve spent the last 5 days as a tourist, it’s time to do like the locals do and take a day trip.
 If you’re sporty and want to soak in some nature, you will be hiking in beautiful Breakneck Ridge, a mountain along the Hudson River between Beacon and Cold Spring, New York.
-Take in stunning views of the tree-lined Delaware River and enjoy a beer at the top (that’s us giving you the adult version of dangling a carrot - you’re welcome).
+Take in unforgettable views of the tree-lined Delaware River and enjoy a beer at the top (that’s us giving you the adult version of dangling a carrot - you’re welcome).
 If you’d prefer a day of culture, try Storm King Arts Center in the Hudson Valley.
 Just an hour from Manhattan lie these 500 acres of monumental modern and contemporary sculptures dotted around splendid grounds.
-After a stunning and hopefully sun-drenched day out, make your way back to the city for a blow-out last meal at mid-century New York chophouse, The Grill.
+After a hopefully sun-drenched day out, make your way back to the city for a blow-out last meal at mid-century New York chophouse, The Grill.